kushalsamant/coherence/anthologies.md

 I am Kushal Dhananjay Samant.
 I am a resident at the following address as per my passport records: 6/A2, Shree Hari CHS, Plot-11, Behind Neurogen Hospital, Sector 40, Seawoods (W), Navi Mumbai 400706.
 MH.
 INDIA.
 I am a stranded individual at the following address at the moment: C/o Satchit Puranik, Flat №14, Tabeer Terrace CHS, Lane Opposite Orchid Global Learning Academy, Versova, Andheri (W), Mumbai 400061.
 MH.
 INDIA.
-My apologies because I was unaware of the changes in the online application process that were being carried out by Maharashtra Police when I was preparing the following documents for my Travel Pass application as a stranded individual as per the previous form that was available on the website <a href="https://covid19.mhpolice.in" rel="noopener noreferrer" target="_blank">covid19.mhpolice.in</a>.
+My apologies because I was unaware of the changes in the online application process that were being carried out by Maharashtra Police when I was preparing the following documents for my Travel Pass application as a stranded individual as per the previous form that was available on the website <a href="https://covid19.mhpolice.in" rel="noopener noreferrer" target="_blank">covid19. mhpolice. in</a>.

 I have followed through meticulously on all tests, and documents required for my travel back home.
 I am sending these documents for your reference along with this letter.